Hydrocephalus

 The key to treating this condition

-need regular checkups to make sure his or her shunt is working right.
-Your child’s
+a shunt, they will need regular checkups to make sure their shunt is working right.

-healthcare team will work closely with you as your baby grows.
+child’s healthcare team will work closely with you as your child grows.
+Ask your child's

 - Change in behavior or mental status